-Prepare for your upcoming interview by reviewing questions you may be asked, building interview skills, and familiarizing yourself with current marketing trends.
+Prepare for your upcoming interview by reviewing questions your potential employer may ask, building interview skills, and familiarizing yourself with current marketing trends.

 An upcoming social media manager interview can be an exciting point in your career trajectory, whether you are applying for your first managerial position, changing companies, or switching industries.
 Social media is a rapidly evolving field, full of opportunities to reach audiences and drive results.